Arizona police to re-interview people in teenage boy’s death

 TEMPE, Ariz.
 (AP) — Police in a Phoenix suburb say they’ll re-interview witnesses and victims in the fatal shooting of a teenage boy by an officer investigating a vehicle break-in.

-The statement comes after the Arizona Republic reported the truck owner told the newspaper that the police description of what happened Jan.
+The statement Monday comes after the truck owner told the Arizona Republic that the police description of what happened Jan.
 15 isn’t accurate.

-The Tempe Police Department has said 14-year-old Antonio Arce was carrying a replica handgun he stole from the truck when he was shot.
+Tempe Police Chief Sylvia Moir has said Antonio Arce, 14, was carrying a replica handgun he stole from the truck when he was shot running through an alley.
+She said two independent witnesses reporting seeing him with a firearm in his hand.

-The truck’s owner, Lou Silvas, says neither of the two replica guns in his truck had been disturbed.
+But the truck’s owner, Lou Silvas, said neither of the two replica guns in his truck had been disturbed when he checked after he heard two gunshots in the alley nearby.
+Silvas told the Arizona Republic the only thing missing from his truck was his large, black cellphone.

 Most Read Nation & World Stories